Shanmukhanda Front

 Sion (East), Mumbai – 400 022

 The walls of Shanmukhananda reverberate with melody, rhythm and talent!
-At its heart is the Sangeetha Vidyalaya and Natya Vidyalaya, striving to keep our classical traditions alive, the city’s only professional institution that trains students for a Diploma in Karnatic Music, recognised by the University of Mumbai.
+At its heart is the Sangeetha Vidyalaya and Natya Vidyalaya, striving to keep our classical traditions alive, the city’s only professional institution that trains students for a Diploma in Carnatic Music, recognised by the University of Mumbai.

 Faculty & Staff ^